paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 #### Incitement of Illegal Conduct: unprotected

-"Hey, guys, let's go burn down that house!"
+"Hey, guys, let's go burn down that house!
+I've got a can of gas right here!"

 The test here is called the Brandenburg Test.
 Also three parts, also all must be met:

 1. Harm must be imminent.
-No "let's burn down that house next month!"
+No "let's burn down that house next month, depending on the price of gasoline!"

 2. It must be likely to produce the illegal action.
 You can't just be some person randomly yelling nonsense, like you stand up in class and say "ok, everybody riot now!"
 Nobody's going to riot just because you say so.

 3. Finally, the speaker must intend to cause the illegal action.

 Be careful to distinguish incitement from sort of general criminal speech.
 Some kinds of speech are banned under the notion that they're not really speech, they're really conduct, because they're not really being done for their expressive purposes.
-For example, extortion happens through talking, but it's not really speech.
-Nobody's going to raise a First Amendment defense to the blackmail charges.
+For example, extortion happens through talking, but it's not really about speech.
+Nobody's going to raise a First Amendment defense to the blackmail charges.^[Don't think about this too hard, unless you reall want to.
+I confess that I'm sometimes tempted by the idea that there could be an argument for counting conventional blackmail of the form "I'll tell your spouse you're cheating on them unless you give me a pile of money" as First Amendment speech.
+But probably don't try that in court.]

 #### Fighting words: unprotected